How to Choose a Bodysurfing Handboard

 As a result, It's No Different for a Bodysurfer!

-With 30 years of handboard manufacturing and bodysurfing experience, I checked out this calculation, to investigate the best size handboards surface area of a handboard m2 = (s) and best shapes for handboarding.
+With over 30 years of handboard manufacturing and bodysurfing experience, I checked out this calculation, to investigate the best size handboards surface area of a handboard m2 = (s) and best shapes for handboarding.

 The right size handboard to suit a body surfer's body area m2 = (A) height and weight should be just over the size of your hand or up to maximum two-and-a-half times the length of your hand and up to two-and-a-half times the width of your hand.